ethanjli/pinspawn-action/README.md

   uses: ethanjli/pinspawn-action@v0.1.0
   with:
     image: rpi-os-image.img
-    shell: echo "This variable won't be replaced because there's no shell: $SHELL"
+    shell: echo This variable won't be replaced because there's no shell: $SHELL
 ```

 ### Run shell commands with one or more bind mounts from the host OS